Raptor Research & Conservation

 Corpsmembers also engage in wildlife tracking at the Matthew Henson Earth Conservation Center in addition to our plan for a fully established Raptor Hospital.
-Our corps further assess the impacts of climate change through wildlife data collection and analysis as well as the potential for other hands-on STEAM based opportunities on the river with our in-building fish hatcheries for native species reintroduction (including Sturgeon reintroduction) and further ecological monitoring with our U.S. Geological Survey Monitoring Station; and with our Raptor Research & Conservation.
+Our corps further assesses the impacts of climate change through wildlife data collection and analysis as well as the potential for other hands-on STEAM-based opportunities on the river with our in-building fish hatcheries for native species reintroduction (including Sturgeon reintroduction) and further ecological monitoring with our U.S. Geological Survey Monitoring Station; and with our Raptor Research & Conservation.
 To meet our birds that reside on our rooftop aviary at the Matthew Henson Center, Click Here.

 Wildlife Tracking, Species Reintroduction & Raptor Hospital

 Humans have been fascinated with Eagles, Hawks, Falcons, and Owls for thousands of years.
 By teaching elements of the ancient art and science of falconry, we empower youth to care for birds of prey and reconnect to nature.